To improve the mental health and wellbeing of those we work with.

 Nemo Arts provides opportunities for people to do something different.

-It gives a safe, non-judgemental environment for people to come along, meet people, and learn a new skill.
+It is a safe, non-judgemental environment for people to come along, meet people, and learn a new skill.

 Perhaps most important is the social aspect of our workshops.
 Participants get a chance to meet others who perhaps have similar experiences.